3 min read

 Income Tax Information for a Foreign Company in Canada

-Non-resident corporations must file their T2 return, schedules, and General Index of Financial Information in Canadian funds only.
-They are not eligible to file in a functional currency under section 261 of the Income Tax Act.
+Non-resident corporations must only file their T2 return, schedules, and General Index of Financial Information in Canadian funds.
+They cannot file in a functional currency under section 261 of the Income Tax Act.

 What is Form T2?
 A non-resident corporation must file a T2 return with the Canada Revenue Agency (CRA) if the corporation conducts business activities in Canada or sells taxable Canadian property at any point during the tax year.
 This requirement remains applicable even if the corporation claims that any profits or gains are exempt from Canadian tax under the provisions of a tax treaty.